 Traveling by bus in Cuba

-This 3-week Cuba itinerary is suitable for travel by bus, rental car, or taxi.
-I mainly traveled by bus.
-In Cuba, things are different than in most other countries.
+Please note that in Cuba, things are different than in most other countries.
 As a tourist, you travel with Viazul’s buses, which usually travel from one major city to another once a day.

 Rental car in Cuba